 The mental health community has been divided over the benefits of therapy and antidepressants.
 Some people in therapy are concerned about the side effects and the long process of trial and error it can take to find the right antidepressant.
 Others express skepticism that therapy alone is sufficient to change depression-causing brain chemistry.
 According to a new study, the two approaches may be equally effective.

 The review, published in BMJ, looked at 11 studies of treatment outcomes in more than 1,500 people with depression.
 Results showed talk therapy and antidepressants were equally effective.
 The study’s authors point out that only a fifth of people with depression receive appropriate treatment.
-They define such treatment as a minimum of either two months of antidepressants along with at least four trips to a physician or eight 30-minute therapy sessions.
+They define such treatment as a minimum of either two months of antidepressants along with at least four trips to a physician or eight 30-minute therapy sessions.fear, many schools attempt to regain control by conducting emergency drills.
+These drills—like the nuclear attack drills of a few generations ago—can be frightening and may even cause the children who participate to experience trauma.

 Most combat positions are currently open to women, but 10%—a total of 220,000 jobs—remain closed.
 The Marine Corps recently asked the Department of Defense to continue to restrict those jobs to men only.
 Last week, Defense Secretary Ash Carter instructed the military to open all remaining combat jobs to women.
 He also signed an acknowledgment that women have been killed and wounded in active combat in both Iraq and Afghanistan.
 In spite of a formal ban on women in combat, women have served in active combat situations for years.
 For those women and their families, Carter’s acknowledgment is a recognition of their service.